Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ### Multiple Font Formats

-If a distribution provides multiple file formats for the same font, for example both TTF and OTF files, only include one kind.
-OTF is preferred over TTF.
+If a distribution provides multiple file formats for the same font, variable fonts are preferred over static files for different instantiations.
+TTF variable fonts (glyf-based) are more compatible than OTF (CFF2-based).
+For static instantiations, OTF is preferred to TTF.

-OpenType variable fonts are preferred over static files for different instantiations.
 Where a distribution provides variable and static fonts under a different family name, both can be included for backwards compatibility.
 For example, [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) provides both 'Source Sans Pro' and 'Source Sans Variable' families.

 Note that `font_casker` generates font stanzas for all files, so its output should be edited as needed.